-• Expand Analysis 1 then, using the right-hand mouse button, click on Loadcase 1 in the Treeview and from the Controls menu select the Nonlinear & Transient entry.
+• In the Treeview, expand Analysis 1 then, using the right-hand mouse button, click on Loadcase 1 and from the Controls menu select the Nonlinear & Transient entry.

 - Select the Time domain option.

-- Ensure Thermal is selected in the drop down list.
+- Ensure Thermal is selected in the drop list.

 - Enter an Initial time step of 0.001

 - Leave the Total response time set to 100E6

 - In the Common to all section, enter the Max time steps or increments as 1

 - Click the OK button.